TheAxes/Discord-Nuke-Bot-V3/README.md

 # Discord-Nuke-Bot-V3
-Discord Nuke Bot V3 By [ TheAxes ] Give Credit Of You Use else: 🖕
+Discord Nuke Bot V3 By [ TheAxes ] Give Credit if You Use else: 🖕

 # Features 🔥
 1. -[x] Nuke